BioPhoton/angular-star-rating/README.md

 # all-stars
-A css only star rating component.
-Also available as Angular component.
+A css only star rating component including an Angular 1 component.